Fellows Lake: Recreational activities

 Due to its proximity to Springfield, Fellows Lake has an array of public areas for picnicking, barbecuing, and gathering places.
 The park surrounding the lake to the north houses one large pavilion on a large open grass area which is frequently used by kite-fliers.
 The lake also houses two major boat docks and one year-round marina for boat storage and kayak rental.
 A permit is required to launch a boat.

 There is also a small 50 yd remote control airplane field run by the Springfield RC Club one mile (1.6 km) north of the lake.

 Sport fishing opportunities include largemouth bass, black and white crappie, catfish, walleye, muskie, and white bass.
 Sunfish, carp, and perch are frequently caught.
 Muskies are stocked yearly by the conservation department.

 Fellows Lake is in the midst of installation of a multiple mile walking and biking trail now nearly complete and virtually circumferential with the exception of the southeast arm of the lake.

-Condtion
+Condition

 The marina was inspected by city engineers and found that the metal bracing substructure was deteriorated and the 50 year old boat dock needs to be replaced.
 The City of Springfield intends to update the boat dock, build new campsites and a biking trail around the whole of the lake.